Diphthong: Serbo-Croatian

 may be pronounced as a diphthong, but also as [ie] in hiatus or separated by a semivowel, [ije].
 For example, in the first line of the national anthem of Croatia, Lijepa naša domovina, ije is pronounced as a diphthong, but in the first line of the national anthem of Montenegro, Oj, svijetla majska zoro, ije is pronounced as two syllables.

 Some Serbo-Croatian dialects also have uo, as in kuonj, ruod, uon whereas, in Standard Croatian and Serbian, these words are konj, rod, on.

-Finno-Ugric languages
+Uralic languages

 Estonian

 All nine vowels can appear as the first component of an Estonian diphthong, but only [ɑ e i o u] occur as the second component.

 There are additional diphthongs less commonly used, such as [eu] in Euroopa (Europe), [øɑ] in söandama (to dare), and [æu] in näuguma (to mew).

 Finnish

 All Finnish diphthongs are falling.
 Notably, Finnish has true opening diphthongs (e.g. /uo/), which are not very common crosslinguistically compared to centering diphthongs (e.g. /uə/ in English).
 Vowel combinations across syllables may in practice be pronounced as diphthongs, when an intervening consonant has elided, as in näön [næøn] instead of [næ.øn] for the genitive of näkö ('sight').